 - They are known to occur after birth at any age.

-- Port-wine stains do not spread from one to the other.
+- Port-wine stains do not spread either on the body or from one person to another.

 - They are not painful.
 However, if the pain is experienced, immediate medical attention is required.